Xilinx/Vitis_Libraries/vision/docs/src/include/isp_24bit_api.rst

 The following table describes the parameters of the pipeline which can be configured dynamically.

-.. table:: Runtime parameter for the pipeline
+.. table:: Table: Runtime Parameter for the Pipeline

     +-----------------------------+--------------------------------------------------+